dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

   4. NOTE: if there is enough interference (or just bad luck) packets can get lost and the later tests (1-3) can fail.
 In this case  you can re-try or just run the test and make sure it does send and receive some packets (versus 0) before panic'ing.
+You can also try changing addresses (see start of README).

 #### Longer Description